Machine being used to sanitize N95 masks, surfaces in hospitals amid COVID-19

 EXTON, Pennsylvania (WPVI) -- During a time when the words "disinfecting" and "sanitize" trigger so many, one company says they have a product that can do just that.

-CURIS, the machine and solution branded as the first portable, hydrogen peroxide based fogging system designed to decontaminate spaces and surfaces regular cleaning just can't.
+CURIS, the machine and solution branded as the first portable, hydrogen peroxide based fogging system, is designed to decontaminate spaces and surfaces regular cleaning just can't.

 That product is now being used in some instances to help disinfect the increasingly important N95 masks amid COVID-19.